 Protective Order Violations Attorney

 The problem with alleged violation of protective order cases is that a person can find themselves in court despite the subject of the protective order having zero or no interest in prosecution.
-Additionally these cases are technical offenses much like a failing to wear a seat belt.
+Additionally, these cases are technical offenses much like a failing to wear a seat belt.
 The prosecution can base a criminal prosecution based solely on the testimony of an alleged victim.
-They are simply trying to prove to things – 1.
+They are simply trying to prove two things – 1.
 Is there a valid protective order in place, and 2.
-Did this individual fail to abide by such order?
-Repeated violations of a protective order can rise to the level of a third degree felony in Texas depending on the circumstances and the facts of a case.
+Did this individual fail to abide by such an order?
+Repeated violations of a protective order can rise to the level of a third-degree felony in Texas, depending on the circumstances and the facts of a case.

 Attorney for Violation of Protective Order Arrests in Fort Worth, TX